ahettlin/angular-cli-workshop/Exercise-1.md

 ## Conclusion

 Phew!
-That's everything to get an Angular single-page app up and running.
+That's everything to get a basic Angular single-page app up and running.
 Aren't you glad the CLI did all that work for you?
 And not only do we have an app, but we have a test suite set up as well.
 We are now ready to start writing custom code in the next exercise.